 “They generally manage projects well so that deficiencies are identified and rectified promptly and so that timelines, budgets and quality standards are adhered to.
 The well-functioning control environment and good systems present at these municipalities form a solid foundation from which councils can prioritise further improving the performance and service delivery of their municipalities.”

-She added that the few municipalities (25) that have sustained their clean audit status since 2020-21 continue to be an example of what is possible, and encouraged those that lost their status to swiftly address the root causes of the regressions so that they can achieve a clean audit once again.
+She added that the few municipalities (25) that have sustained their clean audit status every year since at least 2020-21 continue to be an example of what is possible, and encouraged those that lost their status to swiftly address the root causes of the regressions so that they can achieve a clean audit once again.
 She further called on the municipalities that obtained unqualified audit opinions with findings to work very hard to achieve a clean audit and not to be comfortable in that state.

 Financial management, performance and reporting